fl1ckje/VOR-DME-LSMA/README.md

   - 11 :white_check_mark:

 ## Build and run quick-guide
+Source code is compatible with Unity 2020.2 (C# 8) and newer versions.

 Check releases page for windows builds.
 On GNU/Linux build application by yourself.